NBISweden/workshop-reproducible-research/pages/nextflow/nextflow-5-extra-material.md

 This will add a profile to your workflow, which you can access by running the workflow with `-profile uppmax`.
-You will have to edit the `"account"` part of the code above to correspond to your project account, but the rest you can leave as-is, unless you want to tinker with *e.g.* resource specifications.
+You will have to edit the `"account"` part of the code above to correspond to your project account, but the rest you can leave as-is, unless you want to tinker with *e.g.* compute resource specifications.
 That's all you need!
-Nextflow will take care of communications with SLURM (the system used by Uppmax) and send off jobs to the cluster for you, and everything will look exactly the same as if you were executing locally.
+Nextflow will take care of communications with SLURM (the system used by Uppmax) and will send off jobs to the cluster for you, and everything will look exactly the same way as if you were executing the pipeline locally.

 ## Advanced channel creation